-The Victory Tractor Implements tiller fits a medium sized tractor with a horsepower from 60 to 80.
-This rotary tiller is suitable for gardens, and uses less horsepower thanks to its ability to move in the same direction as the tractor.
-It weighs 725 lbs and has an 80 inch working width, along with the depth that is adjustable and can reach 7 inch based on the surface.
+The Victory Tractor Implements tiller fits a medium-sized tractor with horsepower from 60 to 80.
+This rotary tiller is suitable for gardens and uses fewer horsepower thanks to its ability to move in the same direction as the tractor.
+It weighs 725 lbs and has an 80-inch working width, along with the depth that is adjustable and can reach 7 inches based on the surface.
 Clearly, this is not a small tractor tiller.

 - 10 flanges

 - 60 blades you can replace or sharpen

 King Kutter gear-driven rotary tillers are designed to perform with cast iron gearboxes and a square tube frame.
 Adjustable skids control cutting depth while rear shield controls soil mix.
 Heavy-duty cast iron gearbox that comes greased for convenience.
 Vented side gearbox operates in an oil bath, arrives greased.
 Perfect for vegetable or hobby farmers, landscape contractors, municipal maintenance, nurseries and much more.